01 of 08

 Welcome to the World of Mixing Great Drinks

-It's understandable, making a cocktail from scratch can seem like too much trouble, even a waste of time.
-You might even be asking yourself if it's worth it.
+One of the greatest myths about cocktails is that they're difficult to make and you might even be asking yourself if it's worth it.
 Is making a pizza from scratch worth the time?
 Absolutely!
-All of the joy and excitement you get out of cooking can be found in the bar as well - even if that bar is in your kitchen.
+All of the joy and excitement you get out of cooking can be found in the bar as well—even if that bar is in your kitchen.

 - Think of the flavor combinations you can create and new drinks you can explore.

 - Picture the look on your friends' faces when you whip out your cocktail shaker.

 - Imagine how much money you'll save when you can replace those $12 martinis at the bar.

 There are serious benefits to learning a few bartending skills and you'll have a ton of fun at the same time.
 Booze, fruit, maybe a little chocolate, how can you say "no" to that?

 Mixing a great drink has a certain satisfaction to it as well, it's an accomplishment to be proud of and a skill set that you can share with others.
 Don't keep it to yourself, invite some friends over and enjoy the process together.

 As you go through this bartending guide, take in as much as you like at a time.
 Come back to review something or to study a topic a bit further.
 It's a crash course in mixing drinks and there is a lot of information to take in.
 Pace yourself so it doesn't seem overwhelming.